adamhstewart/doip-docs/docs/custom-actions.md

 ## Adding a Custom Action

-On your dashboard, you can add an action by following these steps.
+On your dashboard, you can add an action by following these steps:

-1. Hover over your character and click on the tool icon to "Edit Action"
+1. Hover over your character and click on the tool icon to "Edit Action."
-2. To import one of the actions from below, click on the "Import YML" icon; otherwise, click "New..."
-To build your own action.
+2. To import one of the actions from below, click on the "Import YML" icon; otherwise, click "New..." to build your own action.
-3. Paste the code from the option below into the space provided and click "Import"
+3. Paste the code from the option below into the space provided and click "Import."
 4. Click Save and Exit.

 Your custom action should be usable by running `!a "Action Name"` in Discord.